Guide

 The Schengen 90/180 Rolling-Window Rule

 The Schengen short-stay rule allows non-EU nationals to spend up to 90 days in any 180-day period in the Schengen Area.
-Critically, the 180-day window is rolling— it is recalculated backwards from whatever today's date is, not reset on the first of any calendar month or quarter.
+Critically, the 180-day window is rolling — recalculated backwards from whatever today's date is, not reset on the first of any calendar month or quarter.

-Worked example: If today is 4 May 2026, the relevant 180-day window started on 5 November 2025.
-Every day spent inside the Schengen Area between 5 November 2025 and 4 May 2026 counts against the 90-day allowance — regardless of how many separate trips those days came from.
+Worked example: If today is May 4, 2026, the relevant 180-day window started on November 5, 2025.
+Every day spent inside the Schengen Area between those dates counts against your 90-day allowance — regardless of how many separate trips those days came from.

-The EU publishes an official short-stay calculator for travellers to verify their remaining days.
-SchengenWeave's calculator implements the same rolling-window algorithm — same math as the official EU tool, faster UX, integrated with flight search.
+The EU publishes an official short-stay calculator to verify remaining days.
+SchengenWeave implements the same rolling-window algorithm — same math, faster UX, integrated with flight search.

 EES: The Entry/Exit System